Application deadline: March 1ST

 - Portfolio (optional, but highly recommended).
 Please provide examples of work that relate to your interest in design.
 We understand submissions will vary and examples of direct design work are not necessarily possible.
 Please use your discretion.
 Five to 10 images of your original work in a single PDF file is preferred.

-Application deadlines:
+Application Deadlines

-Early - February 1, 2026.
+Early Deadline - February 1, 2026.
 Scholarship and international applications must be submitted by this deadline.
 11:59pm EST. Fixed admissions.
 Decisions sent on March 15.

-Final - March 1, 2026.
+Final Deadline - March 1, 2026.
 Fixed admissions.
 Decisions sent on April 15.

 The cost includes:

-• Tuition for college-level classes taught by accomplished Carnegie Mellon University faculty.
+- Tuition for college-level classes taught by accomplished Carnegie Mellon University faculty.

-• Housing on a vibrant and welcoming college campus.
-Residential students only.
+- Housing on a vibrant and welcoming college campus (residential students only).

-Additional Fees:
+Additional Fees

 • Application Fee - $50